freeCodeCamp/guide/src/pages/articles/sql/sql-select-statement/index.md

 ---
 title: SQL Select Statement
 ---

 ## SQL Select Statement

 ## Select and From clauses

-The Select part is normally to determine what columns of the data to show in the results.
-There are also options to show data that is not a table column.
+The Select part of a query is normally to determine which columns of the data to show in the results.
+There are also options you can apply to show data that is not a table column.

 This example shows two columns selected from the "student" table and two calculated columns.
-The first of the calculated columns is a meaningless math statement and the other is the system date.
+The first of the calculated columns is a meaningless number, and the other is the system date.

 ```sql
 select studentID, FullName, 3+2 as five, now() as currentDate
 from student;
 ```

 ```text
 +-----------+------------------------+------+---------------------+
 | studentID | FullName               | five | currentDate         |